lserpietri/DP-201-Designing-an-Azure-Data-Solution/instructions/dp-201-05_instructions.md

 1. Design a Highly Available Solution
 1. Incorporate Disaster Recovery into Architectures

->**Note**: This lab is in two parts.
-This is part 1 where you work as a group to answer the questions.
-The timings of each exercise is at the discretion of the group.
-The entire lab should be completed within 60 minutes.
-In Part 2, the instructor will drive a discussion with the group about their learnings and findings about the Lab.

 >**Resources**: As well as the using the course case study for this lab, you use also use resources such a [Microsoft Documentation](https://docs.microsoft.com), the [Azure Reference Architecture Site](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/) and the [Microsoft Customer Stories Site](https://customers.microsoft.com/) to help inform you in answering questions in this lab.

 ## Exercise 1: Adjust Workload Capacity by Scaling

 **Group exercise**

-The main task for this exercise is as follows:

 1. From the case study, list out the services that would benefit from scaling and how the scale units are measured per service.

-### Task 1: List the security requirements for AdventureWorks
+### Task 1: 📄 List the security requirements for AdventureWorks

-1. From your machine, start **Microsoft Word**, and open up the file **DP-201-Lab05_Ex01_Ta01.docx** from the **Allfiles\Labfiles\Starter\DP-201.5** folder.
+1. From your machine, open up the file [DP-201-Lab05_Ex01_Ta01.docx](../Labfiles/Starter/DP-201.5/DP-201-Lab05_Ex01_Ta01.docx)

-1. As a group, spend **15 minutes** discussing and documenting the services that would benefit from scaling for AdventureWorks.
+2. As a group, spend **15 minutes** discussing and documenting the services that would benefit from scaling for AdventureWorks.
 Provide justification for the decision and evidence should be provided from the case study.

-1. Define how the scale units are measured per service.
+3. Define how the scale units are measured per service.

 > **Result**: After you completed this exercise, you have created a Microsoft Word document that shows scale requirements for AdventureWorks.